tcakmak0/elliptic-curve-implementation/README.md

 # elliptic-Curve-Implementation
-Implementation of a basic class for Elliptic Curves with addition and scalar multiplication properties.
-The class can be used for implementing a simple Diffie-Hellman key exchange.
+The implementation includes a basic class for Elliptic Curves with methods for point addition and scalar multiplication.
+This class can be utilized for a straightforward implementation of the Diffie-Hellman key exchange.
+The class does not verify if the generator point is a member of the curve, so the implementer should ensure its validity in different implementations.

-Elliptic Curve Class has its own methods to add 2 points in the curve and do the scaler multiplication.
-Scaler multiplication is basically nothing but addittion of the same point for several times.
-Class does not check whether the generating point is the member of the curve or not.
-So in different implementations, implementor must be sure about the generator point.

-Details and background info added as a pdf file in the repo.
+Additional information and background details are provided in a PDF file included in the repository.